Identiofi/chatio/README.md

 }
 ```

+Note that we are initializing the handler for the `/chat` endpoint inside the `main` function.
+This is done because we need to pass the chat struct as an argument to the handler.
+Feel free to move your handler you just wrote to the `main` function.

-The chat struct has a `connectUser(usr user,  w http.ResponseWriter, r *http.Request)` method that you can use to connect a user to the chat.
-The method takes a user struct, a `http.ResponseWriter` and a `http.Request` as arguments.
+The chat struct has a `connectUser(User, http.ResponseWriter, *http.Request)` method that you can use to connect a user to the chat.

-furthermore, the connectUser method requires the request to be of type `http.MethodGet`, so you'll need to add a check for that in your handler.
-As the handler is not of type `http.MethodPost`, you cannot
-send a request body to the endpoint.
-Instead, you'll have to send the user ID as a query parameter, like so: `/chat?id=1234`

-to get the query parameters from the request, you can use the `r.URL.Query()` method, which returns a `map[string][]string`.
-You can then get the value of the `id` parameter by using the `Get` method on the map, like so: `r.URL.Query().Get("id")`

-//
-To summarize, your task is to create a new handler for the `/chat` endpoint, and then connect the user to the chat using the `connectUser` method located in `server.go`.
-Before connecting the user, you'll have to check that the request method is `http.MethodGet`, and that the `id` query parameter is set, and that the user exists in the list of active users.
+//  To summarize, your task is to create a new handler for the `/chat` endpoint, and then connect the user to the chat using the `connectUser` method located in `server.go`.
+Before connecting to the chat, get the user from the `id` query parameter, check that the user exists in the list of active users.

+> Note: When running the server, you'll have to specify all the files that you want to run, like so:
+> `$ go run main.go server.go` or as a short hand (all files) `$ go run .`

 Once everything is done, you should be able to connect to the chat endpoint using curl, like so: